MSSkowron/nats-service-sharing-environments/README.md

 ![Case study diagram](./img/system.drawio.black.png)

-The solution contains three NATS servers connected in one cluster.
-Architecture includes several objects that could be found in any house, eg. lights, fridge, air conditioners or furnance.
+The architecture leverages NATS for facilitating communication among IoT devices such as lamps, etc., with NATS serving as a mediator for message transmission.

+The setup comprises three NATS servers interconnected within a single cluster.

+Within this architecture, various household devices are represented, such as lights, fridges, air conditioners, or furnaces.
+These devices showcase the capabilities of NATS technology.
+Further details on these objects are provided in the diagram above.
+The architecture incorporates built-in patterns, including publish/subscribe, request-reply, and load-balanced queue subscriber.

 Those objects will help us expose some features of NATS technology.
 Description of those objects could be found in above diagram.
 All build-in patterns are included in schema: publish/subscribe, request-reply and load-balanced queue subscriber.

+This setup enables efficient communication and processing of messages, ensuring seamless interaction among devices while offering features like persistent data reading from the beginning through JetStream functionality for administrators.

 ## 5. Environment configuration